gowento/heroku-dyno-metadata/README.md

 const app = express()
   .use(herokuDynoMetadata());

-// Responses will have the following headers:
+// Responses will have the following example headers:
 //
 // X-Heroku-App-Id: 2d9a4aaf-1023-4520-8ed1-d6fda6fd86d6
 // X-Heroku-App-Name: heroku-dyno-metadata